alexpaul/Binary-Tree/README.md

 # Binary Tree

-Binary Tree in Swift.
 A Binary Tree is an abstract data struture the is made up of a root node and a left and rigt subtree.
 A node can have zero, one or two child nodes.

 ## Components of a Binary Tree